shinyaoki/chipatlas/documents.md

 <a name="peak_browser_doc"></a>
 ## 4. Peak Browser
 ChIP-Atlas **Peak Browser** allows users to search for proteins bound to given genomic loci on the genome browser IGV.
 This is useful for predicting cis-regulatory elements, as well as to find regulatory proteins and the epigenetic status of given regions.
 BED4-formatted peak-call data from **2.5** were concatenated and converted to BED9 + GFF3 format to browse on genome browser IGV.
+The BED9 files can be downloaded from Peak Browser web site, and the table schema is as follows:

 | Column     | Description                             | Example   |
 |------------|-----------------------------------------|-----------|